acupoftee/OwlBar/README.md

 ### Inspiration

 This app was inspired by [NBA Bar by xhomeyy](https://github.com/xxhomey19/nba-bar).
-Thank you for making such a cool app to learn from!
+Thank you for making such a cool app!
+Your dedication to helping the NBA grow is inspiring, and I'd love to do the same with esports.

 ### License